jjc385/6A/README.md

 ## About this branch

-### Branch info
-Branch: bicep-edit
-Overhauled version of bicep lab (exp 6)
-Currently almost as deployed to several section in Fall 2016, with several minor fixes

 ### ChangeLog
 * Minor fixes to fall 2016 version (typos and accidental omissions)
 * Overhauled bicep lab (exp 6)